Fzurbonsen/ChampSim/report/report.md

 ## Task 4
 In the fourth task we were asked to implement our own prefetcher design.
 I have opted for a delta correlation prefetcher as it is the natural extension of the stride prefetcher.
 The basic logic behind a delta correlation prefetcher is to store the deltas, i.e. differences between memory accesses.
 Over time the prefetcher builds a table associating consecutive deltas.
 This allows the prefetcher to predict the next delta by computing the last delta and looking in the table which delta is most likely to follow.
 This design is based on the desing presented in the paper by Grannaes et. al.[^2]

-[^2]: Grannaes, M., Jahre, M., & Natvig, L. (2011).
+[^2]: Marius Grannaes, Magnus Jahre, and Lars Natvig.
 Storage efficient hardware prefetching using Delta-Correlating Prediction Tables.
-Journal of Instruction-Level Parallelism, 13, 1–16.
+In Journal of Instruction-Level Parallelism, 2011.

 ### Implementation
 The delta correlation prefetcher builds on the foundations of the GHB-stride prefetcher.
 We use the same GHB and IT structs to store the past memory accesses.
 To this we add a delta-correlation-table(DCT) which stores the different deltas.